 - We have a guideline that 85% of products listed need to be food items.
-Currently 83% of listed products are foods, and a soap producer is waiting to be allowed to sell products.
+Currently 76% of listed products are foods.
 Thus, prospective non-food producers need to know that if they join they will be put on a waiting list to sell their products.

 - We have certain product categories with abundant offerings.
 New producers of products in these categories will find sales volumes may not justify delivery costs.
 Exceptions would be certain unique products, like Wagyu Beef.
 Product categories that currently have abundant offerings are:

 f.
 Baked goods (pies, breads, rolls, cakes, cookies, etc.)

 - We have certain product categories that could use more offerings.
 These include:

 a.
 Pickled and preserved produce

 d.
 Oils and vinegrettes

 e.
 Frozen entrees

 NOTE: THE IOWA FOOD COOPERATIVE RESERVES THE RIGHT TO LIMIT THE APPROVAL OF NEW PRODUCERS WITH PRODUCTS THAT ARE OFFERED IN ABUNDANT SUPPLIES.

 Prospective producers who want to discuss sales potential for their products should send an email to firstname.lastname@example.org or call General Manager Gary Huber at 515-450-6812.

 - Costs $50 to become a producer member (same as for consumer members), but it’s a one-time fee that is redeemable if you ever want to leave the coop.